shtrole/zavrsni-rad-meteo-prognoza/README.md

 The application serves to display current weather data and weather forecasts for a particular city and date.

-App uses the Open Weather Map API https://openweathermap.org/api as a data source for current weather data and weather forecasts for up to 5 days in advance.
+App uses the Open Weather Map API https://openweathermap.org/api as a data source in JSON format for current weather data and weather forecasts for up to 5 days in advance.

 The application has the option to automatically display the data according to the current location obtained through the browser, if geolocation is allowed.